 We don’t have the big ticket tourist attractions here, it’s more of a place to live, which I like.
-But as mentioned, we are within easy reach of many other cities and towns and there is plenty to keep us happy here as we share down below!
+But as mentioned, we are within easy reach of many other cities and towns and there is plenty of cool things to do in Raleigh as we share down below!

 If you’re visiting Raleigh to take in the sites and need a place to stay, check out the:

 7. Thriving restaurant scene

 There’s an exciting mix of traditional southern food and global flavors (many restaurants receiving national recognition), and with two downtown food halls the community is coming closer together.

 Raleigh’s food choices go way beyond BBQ, fried chicken, and shrimp and grits, and whether we go out for breakfast, lunch or dinner we have an ever growing list of local independent restaurants serving up inventive and flavorful dishes to choose from.

 From old school Raleigh staples to new age restaurants in Raleigh, the dining scene has been thriving for years and bouncing back after a tough pandemic.